brynportella/210621---UTA-SH---Java-MSA/in-class-exercises/day-4/exercise.md

-# Foo Bar
+# Loops Exercise

-You have to print the numbers from 1 to 100.

-But for every multiple of 5 print "Foo".

-For every multiple of 3 print "Bar".

-For every multiple of both 5 and 3 print "FooBar".

-Whenever you print, Foo, Bar or FooBar, you should not print the number.

-## Bonus

-Expand this to be a method that takes in the end number and prints everything up to that point.
-Adhering to the same aforementioned rules.
+1. Create a while loop that stores the numbers one through fifty in an array.

+2. Use a do while loop to add five to all the odd numbers in the array.

+3. Use a for loop to print each element of the array.
+Unless that element is a multiple of four or six.
+If it's a multiple of four print FOUR!!.
+If it's a multiple of six print SIX!!!.
+If it's a multiple of both print FOUR!!SIX!!!.